10 Best Campgrounds in Telluride, CO

 But saving on nightly accommodations doesn't mean you skimp on views.
 The campgrounds have beautiful views of the lake and the surrounding mountains — all at a short distance to town and to plenty of nearby trailheads.
 Priest Lake itself is a manmade lake surrounded by gorgeous pine and aspen forests.
 It is also at 10,000 feet elevation, which is important to keep in mind when sleeping outside — warm clothes are a must.

 The campsites here are not numbered because it is dispersed camping, but the bones of fire rings will let you know where people have camped in the past.
 You may want to visit the small, historic cabin that is scrawled with carvings from guests over the years.
+Because of the lack of parking, trailers are not allowed here.

 The only amenity at Priest Lake is a vault toilet.
 No reservations are required, and space is available first-come, first-served.